MicrochipTech/WFI32-IoT/README.md

 > Alexa, turn on the myCuriosity
 6. The **YELLOW LED** will remain on/off for 2 Seconds based on the voice command.

 **Note**: You can find out more information about connecting a smart home device to Alexa from [this link](http://tinyurl.com/alexa-smart-home)

-**Note**: Supported browsers inlcude Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge while Internet Explorer is not supported.
+**Note**: Supported browsers include Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge while Internet Explorer is not supported.

 **Note**: Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
 In case of registration errors, please contact [Microchip support](http://microchip.com/support)

 ## 3. User Commands <a name="Chapter3"></a>